chrimerss/allenslib/docs/hydrology/classicalHydrology.md

 In this paper, the authors introduced a way to construct unstructured meshes based on topographic data and river channel bathymetry to reduce heterorgeneity, which is well-suited for hydrologic/hydrodynamic modeling.

+__How to cite: Flamig, Z. L., Vergara, H., and Gourley, J. J.: The Ensemble Framework For Flash Flood Forecasting (EF5) v1.2: Description and Case Study, Geosci.
+Model Dev.
+Discuss., https://doi.org/10.5194/gmd-2020-46, in review, 2020.__

+An descriptive paper stating the latest EF5 model and its application to the CONUS.

 # Sensitivity Analysis

 __[Sensitivity analysis of environmental models: A systematic review with practical workflow](https://www.sciencedirect.com/science/article/pii/S1364815216300287#bib35)__